 Take your loved one to the doctor for a checkup.
 During the visit, speak to the doctor about developing an exercise routine.
 Then, follow the doctor-approved routine with your loved one.
 Exercise will reduce pain, improve mobility, and reduce the risk of fractures.

 Make Lifestyle Changes

 Getting active is an important lifestyle change, but that’s not all.
 If your loved one currently drinks alcohol or smokes, help them quit.
 There are various apps you can use to help with both.
-However, if your loved one is physically addicted to alcohol, seek medical help.
+However, if your loved one is physically addicted to an excessive alcohol consumption, seek medical help.

 Ensure Proper Posture